Aadityaamlan-Panda/Anuvidhi_Natipher/README.md

 ## 🎬 Anuvidhi Natipher

 **Anuvidhi Natipher** is a Streamlit-powered web app for automatic video translation and dubbing into multiple Indian and world languages.
+The name _"Anuvidhi"_ comes from three words namely _Anuvaad_, video and _Vidhi_.
+"Natipher" is basically a lexical blend of the phrase: Native Decipher.
 It extracts audio from a video, transcribes the speech, translates it, generates dubbed speech in the target language, and merges the new audio back into the video.
 Subtitles (SRT) are also generated.

 ---